Learn how to grow lettuce in Central Texas or any other region with mild winters. This post curates all the tips and tricks collected over the years.

 - You may add a slow-release dry fertilizer to the planting hole beforehand.
 But mix it with soil before putting the plant in to prevent root burn.

-- Place the root ball level with the ground, and backfill the with soil.
+- Place the root ball level with the ground, and backfill it with soil.

 - Water deeply, and keep an eye on it for the first weeks until established (new growth appears).